 Ponta Delgada

+A small village on the northern coast of Madeira Island, Ponta Delgada, is just beautiful with scenic mountain drops and sea.
 A perfect get away place to spend an afternoon overlooking the cliff, admiring the charming village, local church by the sea and swimming pool.

 Northern coast villages generally have less facilities in terms of grocery shops, ATMs etc. But you will be able to find small shops that sell necessary things.